OlssonDev/olssondev.github.io/_posts/2023-02-19-CastingIsNotExpensive.md

 <a name="hard-reference-cost-conclusion"></a>
 ### Hard reference cost conclusion

-A variable that creates has a hard reference to a class, has the same cost as a cast that points to the same class.
+A variable that has a hard reference to a class, has the same cost as a cast that points to the same class.

 ## Avoid hard reference